-I am a budget gal.
-I live by our weekly budget for bills and grocery so homeschooling would be no different.
-A lot of my homeschooling budget items comes from the dollar store, or from the dollar section at larger stores.
-Just remember to watch those dollar store prices, sometimes they can be more expensive than else where.
+A lot of my homeschooling budget items come from the dollar store, or from the dollar section at larger stores.
+Just remember to watch those dollar store prices, sometimes they can be more expensive than elsewhere.
+I live by our weekly budget for bills and groceries so homeschooling would be no different.

 Homeschooling Budget: Shopping at the Dollar Store

-Our Dollarama stores often have a good selection of flash cards and playing cards.
+Our Dollarama and Dollar Tree stores often have a good selection of flashcards and playing cards.
 The best part, about them, besides the price point, is that they often are fun characters that your kids will enjoy.
 For example, I got Monster High multiplication cards for my Monster High fan.

 The dollar store often has graded workbooks available.
 I have seen large all-in-one styles that have all the subjects in one, and I have seen a lot of them that focus on one subject, such as math or writing.